djvill/APLS/doc/Transcription-Convention.md

 - When speakers overlap speech, make the overlapped portion a separate turn on each of the speakers' tiers
 	- For example, Speaker A speaks continuously from 4:00 to 4:08 and Speaker B speaks from 4:04 to 4:05 (talking over Speaker A).
 You should create 3 turns for Speaker A (4:00&ndash;4:04, 4:04&ndash;4:05, 4:05&ndash;4:08) and 1 turn for Speaker B (4:04&ndash;4:05)
 	- Don't break up words, even if the speakers only overlap for one syllable
-	- This only applies to when speakers overlap speech; boundaries on the `Noise` or `Comment` tiers don't have to align with speaker tiers
+- This only applies to when speakers overlap speech
-- Elan doesn't make it easy to precisely sync boundaries across tiers, so just get it close enough
+	- Boundaries on the `Noise` or `Comment` tiers don't have to align with speaker tiers
-	- Before transcriptions are uploaded to APLS, they are run through a program that 'snaps together' turn boundaries across tiers
+	- The `Redaction` tier is handled a little differently, as described just below

 ### Redaction